Mimi Lockhart: 1999–2007

 Mimi does everything she can to keep Shawn and Belle apart because she fears that they will fall in love again.
 Mimi and Shawn go through the IVF process and Mimi becomes pregnant in May 2006.
 That June, Mimi, and Belle are out shopping when Mimi starts to have cramps.
 Lexie Carver tells Shawn, Belle, and Philip Kiriakis, Belle's husband, that Mimi has miscarried.
 Mimi is truly devastated and Shawn sticks by her.
 They decide to ask a surrogate to carry their child, but a mix-up in the lab causes Mimi's egg to be fertilized with Philip's sperm and Belle's egg with Shawn's sperm; the EJ DiMera is responsible for this mix-up as part of his crusade to ruin the lives of the people in Salem.
 Mimi knows that Shawn was the father of Belle's baby and doesn't tell anyone.
 When the truth is finally revealed, Shawn leaves Mimi and they get a divorce.
 She and Philip sign away their rights to their baby to the surrogate, Lauren.

 Mimi moves back home to the Lockhart House with Bonnie and Conner.
 Mimi briefly works at Chez Rouge but leaves after a fight with Shawn's girlfriend, Willow Stark.
 Mimi then gets a job working for Max Brady at his garage.
 Max and her grow close as they look for Philip who's missing.
 Victor Kiriakis's goons hold them hostage in a church basement where they share their first kiss and also discover a skeleton.
 Mimi and Max began to date, much to Abigail Deveraux's dismay.
 Mimi gets in the way of Phillip's search for Claire after Shawn and Belle take her into hiding.
 Max rescues Mimi and they help Shawn and Belle flee to Canada.

 The skeleton is revealed to be David Lockhart, Mimi's father.
 Max comforts Mimi through this misery, but it is Bonnie who is able to give Mimi the answers she is looking for.
 Bonnie explains that Mimi killed her father but suppressed the memories because David used to abuse the family.
 Instead of letting her daughter take the blame, Bonnie goes to jail.
 With her mother and older brother both in prison, Mimi leaves to live with her younger brother, Connor, in Arizona.

 2018

 Mimi returns to Salem in October 2018 to assist her mother, who is using Mimi's daughter as her own.
 It is revealed that Rex (now Kyle Lowder) slept with Mimi despite being in a relationship with Sarah Horton (Linsey Godfrey), which resulted in Mimi giving birth to Emily Lockhart.
-Bonnie passes the child off as her own and pretends that she is her daughter with Lucas Horton (Bryan Dattilo), who she slept with whilst impersonating Lucas' girlfriend, Adrienne Kiriakis (also Judi Evans).
+Bonnie passes the child off as her own and pretends that she is her daughter with Lucas Horton (Bryan Dattilo), whom she slept with whilst impersonating Lucas' girlfriend, Adrienne Kiriakis (also Judi Evans).
 Eventually the truth comes out, leading to the break up of Rex and Sarah's engagement.
 During Mimi's return, she reunites with Shawn, Belle and Chloe.
 Mimi leaves town the following month.